stand for ukrainian independence image

 After finishing the editing, click on the “Create Table” button.

-The further stage is to add a table on the page.
+The next stage is to add a table to the page.
 Go to Pages > Add New.
 Name the page and place the Dynamic Table block on the page editor.

 table in the Gutenberg editor